Ka'Chava Review: "Superfood" That's Anything But Super

 Huel is another popular meal replacement product, and many consumers are curious about which brand is a better option.

-In our opinion Ka’Chava has a superior formulation to Huel but we wouldn't recommend either.
+In our opinion, Ka’Chava has a superior formulation to Huel, but we don't currently recommend either brand.

-Here are the pros and cons of Ka'Chava as a brand in our opinion:
+Here are the pros and cons of Ka'Chava in our opinion:

 Pros: